Energy Drinks Side Effects: Are They Hazardous To Your Health?

 Go to any local gas station or corner store, and you are sure to see an endless amount of energy drink options.
 Some claim to keep you up for 5 hours!
 Some claim 6!
 They come in all sorts of colors and flavors and are promoted by various spokesmen and women.
-However, anyone who actually takes a look at the ingredients in one of these concoctions would probably feel like they were reading a different language.
+But what are the energy drinks side effects?
+Anyone who actually takes a look at the ingredients in one of these concoctions would probably feel like they were reading a different language!
 That is because most of the ingredients in these beverages are man made chemicals.

 Energy Drinks Side Effects

 Are these man made chemicals in energy drinks really bad for us though?
 Do severe energy drinks side effects occur because of the chemicals in these drinks?

 Currently, not much is known about the long-term effects of energy drink consumption.
 However, that is not deterring millions of young people around the world from ditching their cups of coffee for these energy drinks.
 Potential problems could include liver or cardiovascular disease, diabetes, insulin resistance, and other serious consequences.
 Yet, since they have been on the market for such a relatively short period of time, not enough is known to accurately warn people.
 One of the ways that energy drink companies have been able to avoid strict regulation by the FDA is by labeling their products as “dietary supplements”.
 This absolves the companies from having to adhere to the same regulations as soda and juice companies.